Calvin C. Rhodes

-Governor Nathan Deal named Mr. Rhodes to lead the state’s public/private partnership IT transformation and consolidation effort.
+Mr. Rhodes joined GTA to lead the state’s public/private partnership IT transformation and consolidation effort.
 The initiative has strengthened security, modernized infrastructure and networks, improved reliability and increased transparency in the state’s IT enterprise.
-Building on its successes, the state is now evolving its service delivery model to enable state agencies to more easily benefit from changes in the IT marketplace.
+Building on its successes, the state has evolved its service delivery model to enable state agencies to more easily benefit from changes in the IT marketplace.
 Mr. Rhodes and his team promote an enterprise approach to technology by establishing statewide policies, standards and guidelines based on industry best practices and federal requirements.

 The state of Georgia’s leadership position in using technology to improve service delivery has been affirmed by the Center for Digital Government, which awarded the state a letter grade of A, the highest ranking possible, in the 2018 Digital States Survey.
 In addition, Georgia placed first in the nation in the category of Adaptive Leadership and was named among the top five states in the category of Collaboration.
 Georgia received an A- in both its 2014 and 2016 surveys.

-As state CIO, Mr. Rhodes chairs Georgia’s Statewide Cybersecurity Board, created in 2015 by executive order, to assess and strengthen the state’s security posture.
-He led GTA’s oversight of the construction of the Georgia Cyber Center in Augusta.
+Mr. Rhodes led GTA’s oversight of the construction of the Georgia Cyber Center in Augusta.
 The first of the center’s two adjacent buildings opened in July 2018, and the second building opened in January 2019.
 Mr. Rhodes has also been responsible for partner coordination at the center, which promotes modernization in cybersecurity technology and workforce development for the public sector and private industry through unique education, training, research and practical applications.